English-speakers, but most vowels have a different sound. There are two

 GUIDELINES FOR THE USE OF THESE

-) shows a few examples, and explains why I preferred to use this
+PAGES) shows a few examples, and explains why I preferred to use this

 method rather than the international phonetic system.